-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) Which stakeholders are affected? (e.g. employees, community, suppliers, government, vulnerable groups) Management Approach What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) programs, and initiatives do you have to manage the material topic?
 The company produces solid waste like used bond paper, used printer cartridges, used computer hardware, used telephones, etc. in its operations.
 Employees, Suppliers Recycle of used bond paper and refill of printer cartridges.
 What are the Risk/s Identified?
 Identify risk/s related to material topic of the organization Which stakeholders are affected?
 Management Approach Pest infection of office premises.
 Employees Quarterly Pest Control program of the work place.
 What are the Opportunity/ies Identified?
 Identify the opportunity/ies related to material topic of the organization Which stakeholders are affected?
 Management Approach Not Applicable Not Applicable Not Applicable